syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

                 #     maxPrice: -1
 ```

+The Syntho Support can help for deciding what the optimal cluster configuration should be.
+Please request an initial cluster configuration based on the data requirements with them.

 In this case, we have set the node configuration for Azure instances.
 The head node uses 1 Standard_D4s_v3 instance with a pre-configured Ubuntu 18.04 image.
 This image has Docker pre-installed.

 For the workers, we have set the default amount of workers to be 2 (`available_node_types.ray_worker_default.min_workers`).
 In case that the resources are being over-used, this configuration will auto-scale up to 3 workers (`available_node_types.ray_worker_default.max_workers`).
 To keep costs lower, we used spot instances (`available_node_types.ray_worker_default.node_config.azure_arm_parameters.priority`).